EscolaLMS/headless-format/source/index.md

 ### Topic Types

-One of the most important motivation introducing new format was the ability to add without limits new type of Assignable Unit (AU) in `ULAM` called TopicTypes.
+One of the most important motivation introducing new format was the ability to add without limits new type of Assignable Unit (AU) in `ulam` called TopicTypes.

 Each organization that wants to add new type should use its own namespace for `type`.